cathper/glog/entries/cloudformation-love-hate.rst

 #.
 You cannot attach multiple EIPs to an ENI because you cannot assign multiple
     private IPs to an ENI.

+#.
+You cannot create an RDS instance where the DNS resolves to a public
+    address. `PubliclyAccessible` is not supported (as it is in the API), you can only attach the EIP to the RDS instance's ENI which you cannot get in CloudFormation (methods for attaching EIPs to instances only works for EC2 instances).

 And when you meet those limitations you cannot do anything else but create another CloudFormation stack that does the rest; and launching the entire environment is a process where you create a stack, do something manually (or in